lawrenceevalyn/THE-DISS/prelim-proposal-Shakey.md

 1. **Price, Leah. *Anthologies*.**

 1. **Ritchie, Fiona and Peter Sabor, eds. *Shakespeare in the Eighteenth Century.* Cambridge and New York: Cambridge UP, 2012.
 Print.**

+2. **Ritchie, Fiona. *Women and Shakespeare in the Eighteenth Century.* Cambridge: Cambridge UP, 2014.
+Print.** Jean Marsden's review: "Shakespeare, with all the cultural capital he had accumulated in the eighteenth century, provided women with the means to become active participants in the cultural discourse of their world."

 # library requirements
 - all kinds of plain text files: like, 5GB of them.